Works Specific Requirements (WSR)

 From contract specific appendices to Works Specific Requirements

 The old contract specific appendices in the Notes for Guidance have been replaced by Works Specific Requirements (WSR) derived from the specifier instructions contained in the main text of the Instructions for Specifiers (IfS) documents.
-For each IfS document there is a WSR references section that lists all the WSRs referenced by the associated SHW document.
-All WSR templates for a given SHW document are provided in a single file for ease of use.

 Back to top